Merrimack College: Athletics

-The athletic teams, except for ice hockey and men's lacrosse, participate in the Metro Atlantic Athletic Conference of NCAA Division I. They began their four-year transition from Division II to Division I during the 2019–20 season and have been full Division I members since the 2023–24 season.
+The athletic teams, except for ice hockey, men's lacrosse, and men's volleyball participate in the Metro Atlantic Athletic Conference of NCAA Division I. They began their four-year transition from Division II to Division I during the 2019–20 season and have been full Division I members since the 2023–24 season.

 During the college's transition to Division I, it added varsity programs in women's bowling, men's volleyball, men's golf, and dance, bringing the total number of teams participating in intercollegiate sport to 28 (12 men's teams and 16 women's teams).
 The men's and women's college ice hockey programs are currently NCAA Division I programs, participating in the Hockey East conference.